bridaviss/ProjectM3/README.md

 ## Contents:

 ### Project Description
+This project aims to explore the impact of the FIFA World Cup from 1994-2022 on commomidity prices of barley, corn, and cotton.
+These commomidities, which are used to make beer, snacks/food, and clothing, are central to the fanfare that is integral to the World Cup.
+Conducting a time-series analysis, we will using ARIMA models and VAR models specifically to capture temporal dynamics and identify the impact and relationships of the FIFA World Cup on commomidity prices.

 ### What you will find in this repo:
 Each section header will direct you to the respective folder.